bseverns/seedBox/docs/roadmaps/seed_system.md

 page or a MIDI hook stays deterministic.
 Locked seeds keep their previous genome no matter which source we pivot to.

+## Live-input gate (tempo-locked reseeds)

+The seed table now listens for live-input energy and rewrites the focused slot on a quantized gate.
+Three moving parts, all deliberately tiny so you can walk a class through the math:

+1. **State lives in `AppState`.** We track `inputGateLevel_`, `inputGatePeak_`,
+   `inputGateHot_`, and `lastGateTick_`, plus a `gateDivision_` enum covering
+   `1/1`, `1/2`, `1/4`, and full bars.
+Host code can poke the values via `setInputGateDivisionFromHost(...)` or tweak the RMS/peak floor with `setInputGateFloorFromHost(...)`; the Seed page UI exposes the same thing via Shift + Density (hold and twist) so hardware and JUCE stay in sync.
+2. **Energy probe rides the dry input path.** `setDryInputFromHost` (JUCE) and the hardware audio callback both compute per-block RMS/peak and mark the gate "hot" if either crosses the floor (`inputGateFloor_` defaults to the engine passthrough floor so denorm fuzz never trips it).
+Hot → cold transitions don't immediately clear the edge; we keep a `gateEdgePending_` flag until a tempo tick consumes it.
+3. **Quantize to the transport, then reseed.** `handleGateTick()` runs once per scheduler tick (24 PPQN).
+When a gate edge is pending and the chosen division interval has elapsed (`gateDivisionTicks()` fans out to 1 beat, half-beats, sixteenths, or 4-beat bars), we call `seedPageReseed(RNG::xorshift(masterSeed_), seedPrimeMode_)` to rewrite the table.
+Locked slots or a global lock short-circuit the request so notebooks stay reproducible.

+Players get live feedback: the metrics line now shows `G` + division + a gate glyph (`^` when queued, `!` when hot, `-` when idle) and the Seed page hint calls out the current division.
+It's deliberately lo-fi — think stage notes, not a DAW meter.

 ## Momentary live-capture button (short sample bank jams)

 Think of this as a two-second Polaroid shutter: slap a button, bottle the live